Skip to main content

 • The processes and systems that will be used to deliver HR services, and

-Per Deloitte, an effective HR model is grounded in the business needs the human resources function seeks to address.
-As such, it documents the following:
+An effective HR operating model is grounded in the business needs the human resources function seeks to address.
+It helps define the following:

-Who is responsible for delivering these outcomes—strategic HR business partners (HRBPs), specialized centers of excellence/expertise (COEs), shared services centers (SSCs), project-based teams, HR technology—or a combination of all these elements.
+• Who is responsible for delivering these outcomes: strategic HR business partners (HRBPs), specialized centers of excellence/expertise (CoE), shared services centers (SSCs), project-based teams, HR technology—or a combination of all these elements.

-Developed by David Ulrich in the mid-90s, the Ulrich Model is a popular framework for structuring an organization’s HR function to improve efficiency and efficacy.
+Pioneered by a former podcast guest of ours, Dave Ulrich, in the mid-90s, the business partner/Ulrich Model is a popular framework for structuring an organization’s HR function to improve efficiency and efficacy.

 Particularly ubiquitous among large, customer-focused organizations, the original model splits the human resources function into four key roles: